zmalatrax/starknet_security/README.md

 The good samaritan has $1_000_000 TKN, it requires 100_000 calls to `request_donation`.
 Either make a loop that breaks on the the 100_001-th iteration, or a while loop that breaks when `request_donation` returns `false`.

-The exploit contract source code can be found here: <good_samaritan_exploit>
+The exploit contract source code can be found [here](https://github.com/zmalatrax/starknet_security/blob/main/good_samaritan/src/good_samaritan_exploit.cairo).

 1. Deploy the challenge: